weicnnb/JHU_CS675_Project_SentimentAnalysisonMovieReviews/README.md

 # JHU_CS675_Project_SentimentAnalysisonMovieReviews
 This document will introduce the main codes that we have used in each part.
 For details, please see the ipynb notebooks in the Python notebook folder
+## Layout of this Github repo
+There are two folders
+>image

+>Python notebook

 ## For models with TFIDF Vecotrization